bcol23/HyperIM/README.md

 Alternatively use the two Jupyter notebooks.

-## Parameters

-Parameters can be set in `params.py`.

-- *d_ball* indicates whether to use a concatenation of vectors in the low-dimensional Poincaré ball for the word and label embeddings.
-It's only applicable to HyperIM.
-When the embedding dimension is large, it's recommended to set `d_ball > 1`.
-And don't use a large `d_ball`.

-- *if_gru* indicates whether to use GRU as th word encoder.
-If set to `False`, RNN is the substitute.

 ## Data

 *X_train* and *X_test* should be dense *numpy* array with shape (instance_num, word_num), *y_train* and *y_test* should be one-hot sparse *scipy* array with shape (instance_num, label_num).
 Sample data is provided in `./data/sample/`.